Lemon Charred Brussel Sprouts with Couscous

-This crispy lemon-charred Brussel sprouts with Israeli couscous is a simple recipe with bold, complex flavours.
-Make for a minimal-effort dinner tonight!
+Try these crispy lemon-charred Brussel sprouts with Israeli couscous for a minimal-effort dinner tonight!
+Enjoy bold, complex flavours in each spoonful.

 Brussel sprouts may not be the most-loved vegetable, but they do have an impressive nutritional profile.